1931 – The Athens Charter

 Recognition of a need for a scientific approach to preserve and protect historic monuments.

-The Athens Charter was the first instance of an acknowledgement that the site – the landscape of the monument – was an important part of the heritage deserving protection: “7.
+The Athens Charter, was adopted at the First International Congress of Architects and Technicians of Historic Monuments in 1931.
+The Athens Charter was the first instance in heritage conservation theory, of an acknowledgement that the site – the landscape of the monument – was an important part of the heritage deserving protection: “7.
 Attention should be given to the protection of areas surrounding historic sites” (Athens Charter 1931).
 However, the extended recommendation made it clear that landscapes were seen as just a backdrop to the main feature of the heritage monument:

 “III.
 Aesthetic Enhancement of Ancient Monuments